hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/02_installation.md

    to your services database and make sure to use an unused port number.

-   How do you want to configure the Grid Engine communication ports?
+   How do you want to configure the Cluster Scheduler communication ports?

    Using the >shell environment<:                           [1]